Date: 28 November 2017. Paralyzed by

 Tyranny of the Tiller (pre-purchase advice)

-in particular definitely belongs in the "wish I'd known that first"
+in particular definitely belongs in the "wish I had known that first"

 Regardless of the constant steering while cruising, I am delighted